Academics

 English II

-English II is a year-long course designed as a continuation of English I that seeks to build upon prior knowledge and skill in the study of literature, language, and composition.
-Like English I, this course places great emphasis on the continued development and study of grammar, reading, writing, speaking, and critical thought.
+This course places great emphasis on the continued development and study of grammar, reading, writing, speaking, and critical thought.
 Drawing from all genres, students study a wide variety of selections of literature from across the globe with diverse racial, cultural, social and gender representation.
 Literary interpretation and critique are studied in light of the history of human thought from a Christian worldview.

 English III